top of page

 Your 7-Minute Challenge

-I dare you: give yourself just 7 minutes a day to try one of these eight tips.
+Give yourself just seven minutes a day to try ONE of these tips.

-Your problem-solving skills, imagination, and energy will grow—fast.
+Your imagination, problem-solving, and energy will grow—quickly and gently.

 Comments